opencrvs/opencrvs-core/README.md

 1. Log into the OpenHIM at [here](http://localhost:8888) to load one initial config - default password is root@openhim.org:openhim-password (login will fail a security check as we are using self signed certs by default, follow the instructions in the error message)
 2. Once logged in click Export/Import then drop the file `infrastructure/openhim-base-config.json` into the import box and click 'Import'
-3. Click Channels and for each channel -
+3. Click Channels and check all have loaded successfully. for each channel you may need to -
    1. click edit, and then go to routes tab and change the value of host from service name to your local IP address.
 4. Test the setup with `curl http://localhost:5001/fhir/Patient/123` you should get some JSON with a 'Not found' error.